 • chronic stress, constant nervous tension;

-• regular hypothermia of the muscles of the collar zone (for example, when being near the air flow from the air conditioner);
+• regular hypothermia of the muscles of the collar zone (for example, when being near the air flow from an air conditioner);

 • congenital anomalies of the vertebrae and intervertebral discs.

-First of all, osteochondrosis of the neck complicates a number of movements, makes them painful, contributing to the patient's hypodynamia, which is harmful in itself.
-A vicious circle arises: low physical activity provokes osteochondrosis, which makes the patient even less physically active, which in turn contributes to the progression of the disease.
+First of all, neck osteochondrosis complicates a number of movements, makes them painful, contributing to the patient’s physical inactivity, which in itself is harmful.
+A vicious circle arises: small physical activity provokes osteochondrosis, which makes the patient even less active physically, which in turn contributes to the progression of the disease.

-In addition, the most important nerve plexuses and vessels pass in the canals along the vertebrae of the cervical spine, irritation and infringement of which causes reflex headaches, chronic dizziness, destabilization of blood pressure, which can make the patient disabled, significantly reduce his quality of life.
+In addition, the most important nerve plexuses and vessels pass through the canals along the vertebrae of the cervical spine, irritation and infringement of which become the cause of reflex headaches, chronic dizziness, destabilization of blood pressure, which can make the patient unable to work and significantly reduce his quality of life.

-The special danger of osteochondrosis of the neck is in its difficult diagnosis and high probability of incorrect, inadequate treatment.
+A particular danger of neck osteochondrosis lies in its difficult diagnosis and the high probability of incorrect, inadequate treatment.

 Symptoms of cervical osteochondrosis

-The manifestations of cervical osteochondrosis are erased, which greatly complicates the diagnosis.
-As a result, the patient, as a rule, consults a doctor even when the processes in the intervertebral joints have become irreversible.
-The most important symptoms of neck osteochondrosis include:
+Manifestations of cervical osteochondrosis are erased, which greatly complicates diagnosis.
+As a result, the patient, as a rule, consults a doctor only when the processes in the intervertebral joints have become irreversible.
+TO the most important symptoms neck osteochondrosis include:

 • dizziness;